Spoorthi-max/spooportfolio.github.io/Course Outcomes.md

 - Learning different graph algorithms like Dijkstra's for shortest paths or Kruskal's for minimum spanning trees involves understanding graph theory and data structures like adjacency lists or matrices.
 - Translating theoretical concepts into code can be daunting.
 - Understanding the use of graph algorithms in navigation systems, social network analysis, or optimizing network traffic requires real-world examples and projects to connect the dots.
+- ## Determining the Most Efficient Approach/Design Techniques When Solving a Complex Problem

+### 1. Analyze the Problem
+- Clearly define the problem and break it down into smaller components.
+Understanding the problem scope and constraints is crucial.

+### 2. Identify Known Solutions
+- Look for existing algorithms or techniques that address similar problems.
+This helps in understanding potential approaches.

+### 3. Compare Complexity
+- Evaluate different algorithms based on their time and space complexity.
+Consider practical aspects like ease of implementation and robustness.

+### 4. Prototype and Test
+- Implement a simple prototype of the chosen solution and test it with different inputs to see its performance in action.

+### 5. Iterate and Optimize
+- Based on the test results, refine and optimize the solution.
+Seek feedback from peers or mentors to gain insights into potential improvements.